Policies and documents

 e.
 The Decision-Maker’s decision may be challenged by an appeal to the Vice Chancellor, whose decision is final.
 Any appeal should be made in writing within five working days of the original decision.

 f.
-Reports on any actions taken by the Decision-Maker under this Code of Practice will be made annually to Academic Board and Governing Body.
-A brief report on any refusal of an event, appeal against a decision of the Decision-Maker or intervention during an event relating to this Code of Practice will be reported to Academic Board and Governing Body at the next available opportunity.
+Reports on any actions taken by the Decision-Maker under this Code of Practice will be made annually to Academic Board and Board of Governors.
+A brief report on any refusal of an event, appeal against a decision of the Decision-Maker or intervention during an event relating to this Code of Practice will be reported to Academic Board and Board of Governors at the next available opportunity.

 g.
-Should, despite all safeguards put in place, an incident arise during an event that is in breach of this Code of Practice and which is regarded as serious by the University (e.g. has the potential to constitute a serious reputational risk and/or warrant investigation by the Decision-Maker and notification to the Governing Body), then this will be notified to the Office for Students as soon as possible by the Decision-Maker.
+Should, despite all safeguards put in place, an incident arise during an event that is in breach of this Code of Practice and which is regarded as serious by the University (e.g. has the potential to constitute a serious reputational risk and/or warrant investigation by the Decision-Maker and notification to the Board of Governors), then this will be notified to the Office for Students as soon as possible by the Decision-Maker.
 The Office for Students regards terrorism-related incidents as serious reportable incidents.

 a.
 The following procedure applies to situations where the University is considering whether to permit its premises to be used for a particular event.